nolanlawson/fuite/README.md

 NODE_OPTIONS=--inspect-brk fuite --debug <url>
 ```

 Then navigate to `chrome:inspect` in Chrome, click "Open dedicated DevTools for Node," and now you are debugging `fuite` itself.

-It will launch Chrome in non-headless mode, and also automatically pause before running iterations and afterwards.
+This will launch Chrome in non-headless mode, and it will also automatically pause before running iterations and afterwards.
 That way, you can open up the Chrome DevTools and analyze the scenario yourself, take your own heapsnapshots, etc.

 # JavaScript API